-I know this sounds like a silly question and you’ve probably never been asked it before but, “Are You Bathing Your Houseplants?”
+I know this sounds like a silly question, and you’ve probably never been asked it before, but “Are You Bathing Your Houseplants?”
 You should be.
 Just as you need to clean yourself, you must clean your houseplants.

-It is important to clean your houseplants because when they have dirt and dust on their leaves it inhibits the plant’s ability to absorb sunlight.
+It is important to clean your houseplants because it allows your plants to absorb as much sunlight as possible.

-If you want to work quickly, you can fill a spray bottle with room temperature water* and spritz the leafs and quickly, but gently, wipe off the water before it dries.
-You will always want to be careful when cleaning the leaves of houseplants because some are more fragile than others and some are more susceptible to tearing.
+If you want to work quickly, you can fill a spray bottle with room temperature water and spritz the leaves and quickly, but gently wipe off the water before it dries.
+I use the same spray bottle I use to mist my plants.
+Isn’t it cute?

 Or, you can skip the water and use a Swiffer dusting cloth or you can use your husband’s socks!
 You can cover so much surface area with a large sock!
 I would only recommend this if you are good at keeping up with weekly cleanings.
 I prefer the water method.
 It would be best if you always wanted to be careful when cleaning houseplants because some are more fragile than others and are more susceptible to tearing.
 I would recommend cleaning or “bathing” your houseplant once every 2-3 weeks or, honestly, whenever you have a free moment to do some extra cleaning.